jaanga/terrain-viewer/un-flatland/readme.md

 * Carries out all the interpolation necessary to view zoom levels 8 and higher
 * Supports real-time zoom, pan and rotate
 * Creates and reads permalinks for zoom, latitude, longitude, vertical scale and map type
+* Toggle 3D placards that show place names
+* Toggle display of menu and stats
 * Easy to build your own place lists
 * Supports large user-defined gazetteer
 * Supports many 2D map overlays
-* Provides a variety of navigation audes
+* Provides a variety of navigation aides
 * Generic 3D library - can be used with other apps and libraries
 * FOSS, built with less than 500 lines of code
 * Very small file size ~ you can easily open up and start hacking